 - 76% of millennials said they’re more likely to splurge on their pet than themselves.

-- In a 2017 survey by the U.S. Conference of Mayors and Mars Petcare, more than 60% of U.S. mayors surveyed believe pet-friendly policies and amenities can attract additional traffic to retail establishments.
+- In a survey by the U.S. Conference of Mayors and Mars Petcare, 63% of U.S. mayors surveyed said pet-friendly policies and amenities can attract additional traffic to retail establishments.

 In our Pets Welcome pilot, our survey of the pilot community (Franklin, TN) found that: